clecap/dante-wiki-production/README.md

 This repository https://github.com/clecap/dante-wiki-production is for **end users** wanting to install DanteWiki.

-For development work on DanteWIki see https://github.com/clecap/dante-wiki
+For development work on DanteWiki see https://github.com/clecap/dante-wiki

 ## Requirements for Installing DanteWiki